QXuanYun/CS61A/README.md

 # CS61A
-Yqx's first repository, used to record his journey CS61A
+Yqx's first repository, used to record his journey through CS61A